Sandra Maas

-Sandra Lynn Maas (born January 13, 1963) is an American television news anchor.
+Sandra Lynn Maas (born January 13, 1963) is an American television news anchor, Emmy Award-winning journalist and an advocate for Equal Pay.
 She has worked in the San Diego, California area since 1990 and is the founding host of the Trailblazing Women video series for the Women’s Museum of California.
-She has won a regional Emmy Award.

 Early life and education

 Sandra Lynn Maas was born on January 13, 1963, raised in Mission Viejo, California.
 Her father, Frank Maas, owned a window tinting business and her mother, Dorothea (Brockman) Maas, was an elementary school principal.
 She graduated summa cum laude from California State University, Chico, with a Bachelor of Arts degree in communications in 1985.
-During college, Maas worked as a news anchor for KCHO Chico and KPAY radio, Redding.
+During college, Maas worked as a news anchor for KCHO Chico and KPAY newstalk radio, Redding.
 She transitioned to television during her senior year in college, serving as weeknight co-anchor at ABC affiliate, KRCR-TV.